-Outsourcing Your Corporate Compliance Program may take the stress out of trying to figure out the complex, evolving HIPAA regulations, as well, and keeping up with new technologies that require you to constantly assess your organization for security risks.
+Outsourcing Your Corporate Compliance Program may take the stress out of trying to figure out the complex, evolving HIPAA regulations, as well as keeping up with new technologies that require you to constantly assess your organization for security risks.

-Corporate compliance programs, as well as HIPAA related regulations, may be effectively managed with the assistance of a qualified consulting firm.
-Whatever you plan to do, make sure your organization’s HIPAA compliance checklist for 2020 is ready.
+Corporate compliance programs, as well as HIPAA-related regulations, may be effectively managed with the assistance of a qualified consulting firm.
+Whatever you plan to do, make sure your organization’s HIPAA compliance checklist is ready.